 Sheppy’s Cider is another family business, which started in Somerset over 200 years ago.
 Initially, their focus was on beef and dairy, less on apples and cider.
 However, when the Sheppy’s moved to Three Bridges in 1917 cider making became their core business.
 Today Sheppy’s Cider is successfully run by David Sheppy, the sixth-generation owner.

 Place of Origin: Three Bridges, Bradford-on-Tone, Taunton, Somerset, UK

 Package type:500ml clear glass bottle with crown cap

 Recommended type of glass: pint glass, snifter or white wine glass

 Appearance: pours a clear golden/ pale amber with no head.
 Lightly sparkling.
-Body is light.
+The body is light.

 Aroma/Nose: smells of sweet and sharp red apples with notes of caramel and wood.
 Pleasant.

 Taste: surprisingly, it starts bitter with low acidity and perceivable strong taste of alcohol.
-Subsequently, flavors of wood with red apples skins, tart apples, cinnamon, caramel and butter appear.
+Subsequently, flavours of wood with red apple skins, tart apples, cinnamon, caramel and butter appear.
 The aftertaste is dry with lingering bitter taste and a distant note of almond.
 The bitter taste gets milder after a while.

 Availability: widely available in supermarkets such as Waitrose, Booths, Sainsbury’s in the UK.
 At Waitrose, online from eebria, Dike and Son, Beers of Europe or Beer Ritz.
 In Germany locally at Getränke Hoffman or online through Ciderhof, Banneke, GourVino or Drinks of the World.
 In Copenhagen from Holm.